ancagooje/project-7-neighborhood-map-2/README.md

 - The Fend lessons regarding React & Google Maps API.

--I used the approach explained by Doug Brown in his webinar: https://www.youtube.com/watch?v=NVAVLCJwAAo&feature=youtu.be
+- I used the approach explained by Doug Brown in his webinar: https://www.youtube.com/watch?v=NVAVLCJwAAo&feature=youtu.be

 - Elharony's tutorial part 2- the script loader function to load the google maps script source at: